LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 **CheaterCodes**: Yes, there’s a lot of stuff about VanillaGradle that’s also not ideal for CHASM specifically and for remapping input mods, there’s just not a system there.
 So the future of VanillaGradle is still a little bit uncertain right now.
 It’s a lot of work to do a big project like that, that's also somewhat intended to be used by other projects.
 But we’ll have to see how it goes.

-OK, so **RTT~~TTTT~~V** (**RTTV**) with another last-minute question, asking: "What code from Fabric still exists on Quilt?"
+OK, so RTTTTTTV (**RTTV**) with another last-minute question, asking: "What code from Fabric still exists on Quilt?"

 I think that again is still a bit of a multi-project question.
 Looking at it real quick, right now it’s Loom that’s probably going to change, hopefully going to change with the full release.

-**CheaterCodes**: On mappings, it’s mostly Tiny stuff which we talked about last meeting, which we’re planning to hopefully yeet at some point, and I think that's all the Fabric code that I can see.
-Alright so, I’m going to end this here now, so any last-minute questions coming in now will not be looked at any more.
-Uh, thank you all for joining and listening in and for the devs to talk and for the Community Team to be around and manage stuff for us.

-As always, or most of the time, I’m going to invite you all to a quick after-party on the Development channel on the toolchain Discord, where we can just hang out a bit and chat a bit more, about possibly unrelated stuff as well.
-And I hope the new time is also something that's good for everyone.
-But yeah, we're going to meet each-other again in two weeks, same day, same time.
-Thank you very much.

-**Emmaffle**: Bye everyone.

 **Glitch**: Quilt Loader is a fork of Fabric Loader.